MVP Baseball (video game series): MVP Baseball 2004 & 2005

 Building on MVP 2003's surprisingly successful rookie effort, the 2004 edition made major refinements to both the game's control scheme and its dynasty mode.
 In a baseball gaming first, MVP 2004 was licensed by both the MLB and Minor League Baseball, featuring real minor-league teams at the Class AA & AAA levels.
 These improvements netted the PS2 and Xbox versions of MVP 2004 twin scores of 90/100 at Metacritic, far outpacing the competing All-Star Baseball 2005 and ESPN Major League Baseball.
-GameSpot named MVP Baseball 2004 the best PlayStation 2 game of March 2004.
-It received a runner-up position in GameSpots 2004 "Best Traditional Sports Game" award category across all platforms, losing to ESPN NFL 2K5.

 Albert Pujols was the cover player for the 2004 installment of the series.

 MVP Baseball 2005 brought subtle changes to the MVP 2004 formula, including a "hitter's eye" system with color codes that helped players identify pitch types out of the pitcher's hand, as well as an owner mode, the addition of Class A minor-league teams to dynasty mode, and spring training minigames.
 Reviewers continued to rate MVP highly, with Metacritic scores of 86 and 87 for the Xbox and PS2 versions, respectively, though MVP 2005′s marks were slightly lower than those of its predecessor.
 Even so, the game still edged out 2k Sports' Major League Baseball 2K5 among critics.

 Reigning World Series MVP Manny Ramirez was featured on the cover of the 2005 installment of the series.

 In 2005, MVP Baseball released for PlayStation Portable.